Hydrodynamics with triangular point group: Hydrodynamics

 with summation over $b$ implied.

 Fluids with point group $\dsix$ possess neither spatial inversion ($\Inv$) nor time reversal ($\TR$) independently; rather, the microscopic system of interest is invariant only under the \emph{combination} $\Inv \TR$.
-By demanding consistency with the fluctuation-dissipation theorem, the matrix $\sigma$ of dissipative coefficients (including viscosity, incoherent conductivity\footnote{Note that the incoherent conductivity is proportional to the coefficient $D$ in \eqref{eq:CurConst}.}, etc.) must satisfy
+By demanding consistency with the fluctuation-dissipation theorem, the matrix $\sigma$ of dissipative coefficients (including the new $\dsix$ coefficients, viscosity, incoherent conductivity\footnote{Note that the incoherent conductivity is proportional to the coefficient $D$ in \eqref{eq:CurConst}; see \eqref{eq:ThermoCauchy}.}, etc.) must satisfy

 where $(\Inv \TR)^{\,}_a = + 1$ when $\Inv \TR \cdot \rho^{\,}_a = \rho^{\,}_a$, and $(\Inv \TR)^{\,}_a = - 1$ when $\Inv \TR \cdot \rho^{\,}_a = -\rho^{\,}_a$ (i.e., these factors encode the parity under IT of the conserved densities labelled $a$ and $b$).